trimstray/nginx-admins-handbook/doc/RULES.md

   >     - last minor version: 1.0.2s (May 28, 2018)
   >   - any other versions are no longer supported

-  > Criteria for choosing OpenSSL version: It depends all on your use.

   > In my opinion the only safe way is based on the up-to-date and still supported version of the OpenSSL.
 And what's more, I recommend to hang on to the latest versions (e.g. 1.1.1) but you should know one thing: OpenSSL 1.1.1 has a different API than the current 1.0.2 so that's not just a simple flick of the switch.

   > If your system repositories do not have the newest OpenSSL, you can do the [compilation](https://github.com/trimstray/nginx-admins-handbook#installing-from-source) process (see OpenSSL sub-section).